-The “Golden Years” are idealized as our reward for a lifetime contributing to society through work and family.
-But for the aging the transition from independence to dependence is often heartbreaking, our increasing dependence on caregivers for such simple tasks as getting out of bed alone or risking a fall is very frustrating, depressing.
+The “Golden Years” are idealized as our reward for a lifetime of contributing to society through work and family.
+But for the aging, the transition from independence to dependence can be debilitating, heartbreaking.
+Having to increasingly depend on others for such simple tasks as getting in and out of bed, the threat of falling, can impact self-esteem and increase depression.

 For the adult child now responsible for caring for the aging parent the transition, the role-reversal may also be stressful and depressing.
 The more dependent the parent, the greater the burden on the caretaker’s life.
 And the stress of the new demands may impact the caregiver’s marriage and family.